OpenDataBC/VODday-Hackathon-Submissions/README.md

 ### What Open Data Sets Do You Still Need?
-*Identify open data sets that are not yet available, but would benifit or are needed for the project.
-Explain how you would use the data to improve your prototype and address the challenge.*
+*What open data sets are not yet available, but are needed for or would benifit your project.
+Explain how you would use the data to improve your prototype and address the challenge.
+Who might have this data?*

 *This is your chance to form a mini business case for the data you need to share with open data providers!*